Pseudo balancing in the recording studio

 An unbalanced cable carries:

-Balanced audio solves that noise problem by adding a second copy of the signal but inverted.
+Balanced audio solves that noise problem by adding a second, inverted copy of the signal.
 That means:

-When this signal gets to your audio interface or preamp, the cold signal is flipped back into phase and combined with the hot signal.
-Because both wires picked up the same noise during the trip, but now one is inverted, the noise cancels itself out.
+When this signal gets to your audio interface or preamp, the cold signal is re-inverted and summed with the hot signal.
+Because both wires picked up the same noise during the trip, and one is now inverted, the noise cancels itself out.
 It’s called common-mode rejection, and it’s why balanced audio is the go-to for professional studios, stage rigs and long cable runs.

 Here’s where things can get weird.